Drshockalot/SwitchboardCentral/README.md

 PROGRESS: LATEST NEWS AT TOP
 ===============
+Updated our tasks, we are getting there in terms of

 If someone could have a look at Query 3 that would be good as im having trouble getting my head around it, Also i have started the data testing sheet which needs looking at.
 (LUKE)

 I have done a page of documentation for the final ERD about the changes that we made to it, I tried to remember the feedback that Jan gave to you guys, but please do review it and add stuff that I have missed, the more the better.